-The Scottish Government has approved a change in procedures for Police Scotland to prosecute speeding drivers.
+The Scottish Government has approved a change in procedures for Police Scotland to prosecute speeding drivers regarding the average speed cameras tolerance.

-Generally there is a discretionary ‘10% plus 2mph’ threshold on a driver’s speed before the police will issue a fine.
+Generally there is a discretionary ‘10% plus 2mph’ average speed cameras tolerance on a driver’s speed before the police will issue a fine.
 This will no longer apply from this autumn as a pilot scheme, that will run for 6 months, is to be introduced in Scotland.

 A first time offender will be issued with a formal warning letter.
 If a second speeding offence is detected, then a fixed penalty of £100 and 3 points will be issued or the offence reported to the Procurator Fiscal.